stoeps13/connections-doc/source/admin/secure/t_admin_act_minimize_xss_risk.md

 Most web browsers have security applications that prevent scripts which originate from one domain from accessing information in a browser session in another domain.
 This security application is loosely called the same origin policy.
 A domain is made up of a protocol \(such as HTTP\) and the domain \(host name\) that the page is loaded from.
 You can implement the following procedure to force files downloaded from Activities, Blogs, Files, or Forums to be identified as coming from a different domain than the application's web browser session.

+!!! note
-**Note:** When Siteminder is configured, the cookie domain is determined by the Siteminder CookieDomain configuration, which defines a single, fixed domain in HCL HTTP Server.
+    When Siteminder is configured, the cookie domain is determined by the Siteminder CookieDomain configuration, which defines a single, fixed domain in HCL HTTP Server.
 This means without additional effort, downloads must share single sign-on with the application if Siteminder is used.
 See[Mitigating a cross site scripting attack](t_admin_common_secure_xss.md) for more information about this risk.

 1. Register a new DNS domain alias for downloads from the Activities, Blogs, or Files sites, which points to the Activities, Blogs, Files, or Forums domain respectively.
 For example, if your server domain name for Activities is `activities.example.com`, you could name the alias `activities-downloads.example.com` and have it point to the same IP address as activities.example.com does.